twe-mporter/simAPI/README.md

 ## Plugins

 Plugins must be written in Python and added to **/persist/sys/simAPI/plugins**.
-They must have a **main** method, which has a single input argument called *server*.
-This attribute is a jsonrpc.Server object which can be used in order to access the underlying eAPI engine on the switch.
+They must have a **main** method, which has the following attributes:
+ - *server*: a jsonrpc.Server object which can be used in order to access the underlying eAPI engine on the switch
+ - *cmd*: the eAPI command
+ - *params*: the eAPI parameters (the format of the request will be one of them)

 Here is an example:

 ```
 # force eAPI to always return the 'text' output for 'show version'
-def main(server):
+def main(server, cmd, params):
     return server.runCmds(1, ['show version'], 'text')[0]
 ```